opendistro/for-elasticsearch-docs/docs/sql/partiql.md

 {"id":6,"name":"Jane Smith","title":"Software Eng 2","projects":[{"name":"AWS Redshift security","started_year":1998},{"name":"AWS Hello security","started_year":2015,"address":[{"city":"Dallas","state":"TX"}]}]}
 ```

-### Querying nested collection

-In SQL-92, a database table can only have tuples that consists of scalar values.
-PartiQL extends SQL-92 to allow you query and unnest nested collection conveniently.
-In Elasticsearch world, this is very useful for index with object or nested field.

 ### Example 1: Unnesting a Nested Collection

-In the following example, it finds nested document (project) with field value (name) that satisfies the predicate (contains 'security').
-Note that because each parent document can have more than one nested documents, the matched nested document is flattened.
-In other word, the final result is the Cartesian Product between parent and nested documents.
+This example finds the nested document (`projects`) with a field value (`name`) that satisfies the predicate (contains `security`).
+Because each parent document can have more than one nested documents, the nested document that matches is flattened.
+In other words, the final result is the cartesian product between the parent and nested documents.

 ```sql
 SELECT e.name AS employeeName,